 The peak parking demand shown for the BART stations is not identical to the number for on-site parking spaces.
 This demand includes all vehicles parking anywhere in the area to use BART, including on-site and off-site parking.
-There are no available data on the current observed number of total on-site and off-site vehicles parked at each of the BART stations.
+Table 2-6 summarizes the current observed number of total on-site vehicles parked at each of the BART stations from the 2008 BART Station Profile Report.
+There is no information on how many off-site vehicles are parked nearby each BART station.

-The demand shown for the Hercules Intermodal Transit Center is for bus service only, as rail service and ferry service are not projected to be available at this location by 2020.
+The demand shown for the Hercules Intermodal Transit Center is for bus service only, as ferry service is not projected to be available at this location by 2020, and rail service is on the cusp for 2020 as the timing will depend on the availability of funding for implementation.

-3.3 Mode Split
+3.3 Daily Mode Split

 Improvements in transit service can induce shifts in the travel modes selected by travelers.
-The travel modes for work trips and all trips were summarized from the travel model (Table 3-7).
+The travel modes for work trips and all trips were summarized from the travel model (

+Table 3-7).

 Packages A and B would induce similar shifts in mode split from auto to transit.
-The transit share for all work trips in West County would increase by 2.0 percent compared to No Build (from 19.9% to 20.3%), and by 3.0 percent for all trip purposes.
-The mode shares for automobile trips would decrease by about 0.5 percent.
+The transit share for all work trips in West County would increase by 0.4 percent compared to No Build (from 19.9% to 20.3%), and by 0.2 percent for all trip purposes.
+The mode shares for automobile trips would decrease by about 0.4 for work trips and by 0.2 percent for all trips.
+As is shown in Table 3-7, while the change in daily mode split percent may appear small among packages when compared to the no-build, but given there are millions of daily trips, even a 1% shift from auto to transit and other modes could equate to a noticeable benefit to the system in terms of reduction in congestion and travel times.